f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     drwxr-xr-x.
 2 root root      4096 Jan 17 05:17 webui
     [root@appliance-1 /]#

-If you would like to change any of the logging level via the CLI you must be in config mode.
+If you would like to change any of the logging levels via the CLI you must be in config mode.
 Use the **system logging sw-components sw-component <component name> config <logging severity>** command.
-You must commit for this change to take affect.
+You must **commit** for this change to take affect.
 Be sure to set logging levels back to normal after troubleshooting has completed.

 .. code-block:: bash